Poverello Center: Statistics

 Since 1982, over 450,000 shelter nights have been provided to men and women in need of emergency housing.
 While the first years of providing shelter averaged 5,000 shelter nights a year, the need has grown by over 430% to the rate of 25,763 shelter nights in 2012.
 In the 39 years the Poverello Center has provided meals to Missoulians in need, over 2.5 million meals have been served − equivalent to 66,000 meals a year.
-Nearly 25% of all meals provided were in the last six years.

 Along with providing emergency shelter and hot meals to the community of Missoula, the Poverello Center has operated a food pantry since 1982 to further assist households in need.
-Nearly 140,000 food pantry requests have been fulfilled in the past 31 years.

 Help Build Hope Campaign

 After decades in an old boarding house in downtown Missoula, the Poverello Center's emergency shelter began their Help Build Hope Campaign to fund the building of a new site for its growing clientele.
 The recent economic downturn has put new stresses on many of the shelter's neighbors and businesses.
 When the boarding house on Ryman Street became the Poverello Center in 1981, 4,800 nights of shelter and 15,000 meals were provided yearly.
-Last year, in essentially the same facility, they provided more than 25,000 nights of shelter and served nearly 140,000 meals.
 Consequently, the organization is in the process of building a new facility.

-Ground broke in October 2013 and the new location was open in December, 2014 at 1110 W. Broadway.
+Ground broke in October 2013 and the new location was open in December 2014 at 1110 W. Broadway.